The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

+We encased bone fragments in foam packets to facilitate the batch scanning process and to offer protection to the specimens during transport to the facility as well as during scanning.
 The following materials were needed to create the scan packets: large rolls of polyethylene foam, a glue gun, glue sticks, box cutters, and tape (we used painter's tape).
 Packets were labeled using a sharpie.
 The work was done on a large cutting mat to protect the surface of the work table.
-Large military grade duffle bags were used to transport scan packets to the facility where they were scanned.
+Large military grade duffel bags were used to transport scan packets to the facility where they were scanned.
 We also used a computer and camera (or smartphone) to document the fragment layout in a \emph{.csv} file and take photos as backup (See \hyperref[fig: materials]{Figure} \ref{fig: materials}).